Eastleigh Museum Closure

 Hampshire Cultural Trust manages the collections relating to the town’s history at the museum and also hosted a programme of temporary exhibitions.

 Why is Hampshire Cultural Trust not taking over at the museum so that it can stay open?

 We are unfortunately not in a financial position to support staffing the museum and meeting costs associated with running the front-of-house.
 While One Community ran both a shop and café from the museum, the revenue was not enough to allow us to continue to keep the museum open.

 We hope not.
 We are in discussions with both Eastleigh Borough Council and Hampshire County Council regarding our plans for the museum’s future.

 What are those plans?

-In the medium term, if we are able to agree a sustainable model for the museum going forward, we would like to re-open later in the year on a reduced hours basis whilst we fundraise and plan for a capital redevelopment.
+If we are able to agree a sustainable model for the museum going forward, we would like to fundraise and plan for a capital redevelopment.

 What do you mean by ‘a capital redevelopment’?